 The Australian Parliament has maintained contact with the European Parliament for many years.
 The European Parliament is an important conduit for advocacy of Australia's interests and has an Inter-parliamentary Delegation for Relations with Australia and New Zealand.
 Reciprocal visits by parliamentary delegations are usually held each year.
-Most recently, a delegation from the European Parliament visited Australia on 8-10 February 2016.
+A delegation from the European Parliament visited Australia from 8-10 February 2016.
 In October 2017 an Australian Parliamentary delegation visited the European Parliament in Brussels.

 The EU is an important partner for Australia in development cooperation activities, particularly in the Pacific where it is a significant donor.
 For further information on our work with the EU, see Australia's bilateral partnerships.

 The EU in Australia

 The EU has been represented in Australia since 1981 by a Delegation of the European Commission, now a Delegation of the European Union.
 The Delegation's role is to represent the EU; to further develop bilateral relations; to inform the EU on political, economic, trade and development matters in both Australia and New Zealand; to promote and protect the EU's interests and values; and to spread knowledge and to raise awareness of the EU in Australia and New Zealand.
 The Delegation is not responsible for trade promotion or consular matters, which are handled by the embassies, consulates, trade commissioners or national tourism offices of EU member states.

 Community presence in Australia

 People-to-people links between Australia and Europe are deep and longstanding.
-Nearly 70 per cent of Australians have European ancestry.
+Around 70 per cent of Australians have European ancestry.
 Almost 30,000 new European migrants arrive annually.
 In 2017 over 1.6 million Europeans visited Australia and over 1.7 million Australians visited Europe.
 Over 45,000 students from the EU studied in Australia in 2017.
 The great sacrifices made by Australians during two world wars in Europe are an integral part of our national history and identity and represent a strong Australian contribution to Europe's evolution over the past century.

 Bilateral trade and investment relationship